 Add in chopped nuts/seeds and stir until combined.
 Keep in mind, the more chopped nuts you add, the denser the balls will be and the amount needed will depend on personal preference and type of nut butter used.
-If you use the full 4 cups, they will be able to roll into balls and will be more dense.
-If you use 3 cups, they will freeze more flat and be more the texture of like a no-bake cookie (which is how my kids prefer them!).
+If you use the full 4 cups, they will be able to roll into balls and will be denser.
+You will also need more towards the 4 cups if your nut or sun butter is a drippy/thinner consistency If you use 3 cups, they will freeze more flat and be more the texture of like a no-bake cookie.

 Scoop by spoonfuls onto a cooking pan lined with parchment or sprayed with cooking spray.
 How many it makes depends on size, but for us this makes 18-20 balls.
 Freeze laying flat for 15-20 minutes until solid.